 - Limit sugar as much as possible, especially 3 hours before bedtime.
 I have a major sweet tooth (chocolate is a food group, right?), so I struggle right alongside you to limit sugar, especially before bedtime.
 I enjoy dessert every single night (after all, I’m all about *balance*!), but I try to stick to lower-sugar treats, such as a square or two of no-sugar-added dark chocolate, a warm mug of Organifi Gold, or my “chocolate milkshake,” which is chocolate Skinny Gut protein mixed with almond milk, ice, and unsweetened cocoa powder.

 - Limit blue light an hour before bedtime.
-Numerous studies show that blue light (which comes from our phones, computers, TVs, and other devices) affects levels of melatonin, which is a hormone that helps regulate sleep quality.
+This post gives a full debrief on blue light, but here’s the short version: Numerous studies show that blue light (which comes from our phones, computers, TVs, and other devices) affects levels of melatonin, which is a hormone that helps regulate sleep quality.
 I really recommend putting away all devices an hour before bed, because in addition to the blue light, the mental stimulation can get you thinking about something that will keep you awake or cause negative emotions (hello, Instagram comparison trap!), but if it’s impossible to put the devices away, I suggest at least wearing some blue-light blocking glasses like these an hour before bed.

 - Take magnesium 20 minutes before bedtime.
 I have taken magnesium before bed for years, and I swear by it for helping my “monkey mind” calm down before bed and throughout sleep.
 Without it, I often wake myself up going through my to-list or getting caught on an incessant and repetitive thought.
 Many studies confirm the helpful effects of magnesium on sleep quality, and it also helps with digestion, cramping, and premenstrual syndrome and cravings.
 I personally take this brand, but this one is more widely available.
 See 5:25 in this video for more on magnesium.